Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Advanced Exercise: 6.4: Log errors to the Windows Event Log

-Serious errors should be written to the Windows Event Log.
-We are already using NLog for logging and we configure it to log to the Windows Event Log.
+Serious errors are often written to the Windows Event Log.
+We are already using NLog for logging and now configure it to log to the Windows Event Log.

 ### Step 1